uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-422-now-available.md

 Engineering Department of University of Porto and the INESC TEC in Portugal.
-Cristina Ribeiro, João Rocha da Silva, João Aguiar Castro, Ricardo Carvalho Amorim, João Correia Lopes, and Gabriel David are the authors of \'Research Data Management Tools and Workflows: Experimental Work at the University of Porto\'.
-The authors start with the statement that \'Research datasets include all kinds of objects, from web pages to sensor data, and originate in every domain\'.
+Cristina Ribeiro, João Rocha da Silva, João Aguiar Castro, Ricardo Carvalho Amorim, João Correia Lopes, and Gabriel David are the authors of 'Research Data Management Tools and Workflows: Experimental Work at the University of Porto'.
+The authors start with the statement that 'Research datasets include all kinds of objects, from web pages to sensor data, and originate in every domain'.
 The task is to make these data visible, described, preserved, and searchable.
 The focus is on data preparation, dataset organization and metadata creation.
 Some groups were proposed a developed open-source research data management platform